esrehmki/chemfst/README.md

 ```

 ### API Reference
+## Functions

 #### `build_fst_set(input_path: &str, fst_path: &str) -> Result<(), Box<dyn Error>>`

 Creates an FST set from a list of chemical names in a text file.
+The resulting .fst file is generated and not distributed with the package.

 - `input_path`: Path to a text file with one chemical name per line
 - `fst_path`: Path where the FST index will be saved